 Principles of Universal Design for Learning (UDL) can help instructors create courses that provide all students with equal opportunities to learn.
 UDL seeks to maximize student access and participation and minimize the need for individualized accommodations.

 - Provide multiple means of action and expression

 - Focus on essential course elements

 - Establish clear expectations and learning objectives

 - Design activities specific to the learning objectives

 - Incorporate diverse assessment strategies

 - Build in opportunities for feedback

 Creating Accessible Course Materials

-USU is committed to making sure that all students are able to access this course.
-Students who have, or suspect they may have, a physical, mental health, or learning disability that may require accommodations in this course should contact the Disability Resource Center (DRC) as early in the semester as possible (University Inn # 101, 435‐797‐2444, email@example.com).
+USU welcomes students with disabilities.
+If you have, or suspect you may have, a physical, mental health, or learning disability that may require accommodations in this course, please contact the Disability Resource Center (DRC) as early in the semester as possible (University Inn # 101, 435‐797‐2444, email@example.com).
 All disability related accommodations must be approved by the DRC.
 Once approved, the DRC will coordinate with faculty to provide accommodations.